-Aroma:"Rosy" floral, rich and sweet, well-rounded and delicious.
-Moroccan Rose Oil is extracted via a solvent, which yields approx. 6-7 times more oil and results in a lower price.
+Aroma:"Rosy" floral, rich and sweet, well rounded and delicious.
+Moroccan Rose Oil is extracted via a solvent, which yields approx. 6 to 7 times more oil and results in a lower price.
 Some Aromatherapists are concerned that the solvent extraction may compromise certain components of the oil.
 However, since the solvents are completely removed after extraction and produce a very beautiful, esthetic oil, many also do not think that Rose Absolute is inferior to steam distilled oils.

 To the contrary, the absolute does contain additional aromatic components that are not present in a distilled oil.

 Once you have smelled the genuine Rose Essential Oil you will never again be willing to accept a synthetic Rose fragrance as replacement.
 Whereas the Rose plant has produced an aroma out of many hundred components, synthetic scent merely reproduces the most dominant ingredients, missing out on the subtle refinement of genuine Rose Oil.

 The potency and incredible fragrancing power of Rose Essential Oil make it a great investment, even though it is one of the pricier oils.
 If you find it hard to dose the pure oil correctly (it is incredibly strong and intense!), or shy away from the cost, start with Essential Oils blended with Jojoba Oil, classified as "i/J" ("in Jojoba").